nehabolangdi/hangman/README.md

-# hangman game in C
+# hangman game in c